 We will continue to enroll non-resident and international students to help challenge our resident students in the classroom and to improve the undergraduate experience for everyone.
 We hope to see our undergraduate student population continue to diversify.

 Illinois Commitment is a game changer for us.
-We hope that every college bound student in the state will have Illinois on their short list of applications.
-Illinois Commitment demonstrates the University’s dedication to access and affordability by removing a significant financial barrier for Illinois residents from low- to middle-income homes so they too may receive a world-class education.
+We hope that every college-bound student in the state will have Illinois on his or her short list of applications.
+Illinois Commitment demonstrates the university’s dedication to access and affordability by removing a significant financial barrier for Illinois residents from low- to middle-income homes so they too may receive a world-class education.